q-shift/backstage-playground/README.md

 ## Instructions

+### Locally
-To use this project, git clone it and run the following command locally:
+To use this project, git clone it and run the following command:

 ```sh
 yarn install
 yarn dev
 ```

+### On a Kubernetes cluster